 Bankex Represents:

-- The credit and investment flow of India.
+- The credit and investment flow of India:- 90% of the total market capitalization of India’s banking sector.

 - The initial actor in the macroeconomic policy changes.